Suggested CBD Hemp Oil for Pain

 Beyond the scientific evidence, why are regular people suggesting turning to CBD hemp oil for pain?
 If you ask people now, they likely won’t shout out that it’s cheaper, or easier to find.
 In fact, the reasons why people are turning towards CBD for pain are more nuanced than you’d expect.

 The main issue of most prescription painkillers is their high risk of abuse.
 In fact, this so-called side effect has reached crisis levels in many places around the U.S. People prescribed an opioid to treat chronic pain easily become addicted.
-Eventually, they resort to finding street-level drugs at higher and higher potency.
+Eventually, they resort to finding street-level drugs at a higher potency.

 All of the research thus far indicates that CBD is non-addictive.
 There is an ongoing debate about whether or not THC can become psychologically addictive, but there is no debate on CBD.
 In fact, when people are prescribed CBD alongside certain strong painkillers they often avoid any opioid addiction at all.